exanauts/Argos.jl/README.md

 ```julia
 nlp = Argos.ReducedSpaceEvaluator("case57.m"; device=CUDADevice(), nbatch_hessian=8)
 ```
-Note that on large instances, the batch computation can be demanding in term of GPU's memory.
+Note that on large instances, the batch computation can be demanding in terms of GPU's memory.